What is a Neuro-Ophthalmologist?

 - You may be sent for more blood work/neuroimaging to aid the diagnosis.

-- For scan results, patients should call the office the day after the scan was ordered.
+- For scan results, patients should call the office the day after the scan is obtained or completed.

 Conditions for Which Patients are Often Referred Include: